unoplatform/uno/doc/articles/using-uno-ui.md

 # Developing with Uno Platform

-Write applications once in XAML and C# and deploy them to [any target platform](getting-started/requirements.md).
+Write applications once in XAML and/or C# and deploy them to [any target platform](getting-started/requirements.md).

 ## About Uno